 Are you interested in a career in heating, ventilation, and air conditioning (HVAC)?
-With a growth rate of 15%, the job outlook for HVAC shows much faster job growth than average, which may make HVAC technician a great career choice.
+According to the U.S. Bureau of Labor Statistics (BLS), the job outlook for HVAC is expected to grow 4% through 2029.

-Midwest Technical Institute (MTI) offers a program in HVAC/R–MAR (Refrigeration and Major Appliance Repair).
+Midwest Technical Institute (MTI) offers a program in HVAC/R (Heating, Ventilation, Air Conditioning, and Refrigeration).
 If you’re interested in becoming an HVAC technician, the following frequently asked questions may help you understand more about this field.

 How many hours do HVAC techs work?

 HVAC technicians may work 40 hours a week, but they could also work evening and weekend shifts if required.
 Peak heating and cooling seasons can lead to irregular hours for HVAC technicians.

 HVAC technicians may work weekend shifts.
 The frequency of weekend shifts will depend on their employers preferences and whether it’s a busy season for heating and cooling needs.

 Although some HVAC technicians choose to receive training as plumbers and may work as plumbers in addition to HVAC, HVAC mainly involves installing, repairing, and maintaining air conditioning and heating systems.

 What are job duties for HVAC vs electrician?